yulin6/FishGame-Codebase3/Fish/README.txt

 Roadmap:
 Common/src/ contains the plain Java source code written for this project divided by software component.
-The game state component is contained within /gamestate/, which has three subdirectories /model, /view, and /controller, which contain the respective aspects of the gamestate modelled with the MVC approach.
+The game state component is contained within /game/, which has three subdirectories /model, /view, and /controller, which contain the respective aspects of the game modelled with the MVC approach.

 Planning/ contains documents describing the underlying structure of the Fish game